loopnaz/loopnaz/content/join/sunday.md

 If you can, please [let us know][contact] ahead of time that you're coming.
 If you’re driving, then we’re happy to help you find a parking spot.
 If you’re taking public transit, then we can meet you at the train or bus stop.

-Each Sunday we share a time of prayer and reflection on passages from the [_Revised Common Lectionary_][rcl]
+Each Sunday we share a time of prayer and reflection on passages from the [_Revised Common Lectionary_][rcl].

 Then we'll share the [Lord's Supper][communion] together.